davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Working out more at the gym.
 Going on adventures.
+- Settling into Autumn

 ## Reading

-- *Don't Touch My Hair*- Emma Dabiri
+- *Venemous Lumpsucker* - Ned Beauman
+- *Wintering* - Katherine May

 Here's everything I've read this year-[[Books Read 2023]]